LDSSA/ds-prep-course/README.md

 As much as we try and have processes in place to prevent errors and bugs in the learning units some make it through to you.
-If the problem is not in the exercise notebook you can just pull the new version from the students repo and replace the file.
+If the problem is not in the exercise notebook you can just pull the new version from the ds-prep-course repo and replace the file.
-The problem is if the correction is in the exercise notebook, you can't just replace the file your work is there and you'll lose it!
+The problem is if the correction is in the exercise notebook, you can't just replace the file because your work is there and you'll lose it!

-When a new version of the exercise notebook is released (and announced) two things will happen.
-If you submit an old version of the notebook it will be flagged as out of date and not graded.
-You will have to merge the work you've already done into the new version of the notebook.
+When a new version of the exercise notebook is released (and announced) you will have to merge the work you've already done into the new version of the notebook.

 At the moment our suggestion to merge the changes is: